 1) Complexity – more than just a simple word;

-2) Character Variation – made up of a combination of letters (upper & lower case), numbers, and symbols;
+2) Character Variation – a combination of letters (upper & lower case), numbers, and symbols;

-3) Length – at least 12 characters (some researchers suggest that length is actually more important than complexity, and many are now suggesting 14-15 characters);
+3) Length – at least 12 characters (researchers suggest that length is more important than complexity, and many suggesting 16 characters minimum);

 4) Unique – you’re not using it elsewhere and you haven’t used it before; and

 In theory, this is a great idea.

 In a perfect world, your employees would follow this policy as though they were experienced IT professionals, understanding the risk and appreciating the added protection strong passwords provide.

 You minimize the risks inherent in sharing of passwords by your employees (which happens a LOT), and credentials of former employees are quickly rendered useless after their departure.